SandyRodger/RB175_networked_applications/03_working_with_sinatra.md

     - Headers: these will be in the form of key-value pairs inside a hash.
 The key will be a header name and the corresponding value will be the value for that header.
     - Response Body: this object can be anything, as long as that object can respond to an each method.
 An Enumerable object would work, as would a StringIO object, or even a custom object with an each method would work.
 The response should never just be a String by itself, but it must yield a String value.

+#### A bug:

+The Puma file was being given 2 arguments but iut expected 1.
+This was because the 2nd parameter was defined as `**options`, so when i deleted the two asterisks it ran fine.
+It felt great to catch that.
+Maybe the difference is to be found in the differing versions of Ruby?
+I'll ask Olly.

 ### [Growing your own web Framework on rack, pt 2](https://launchschool.com/blog/growing-your-own-web-framework-with-rack-part-2)
 ### [Growing your own web Framework on rack, pt 3](https://launchschool.com/blog/growing-your-own-web-framework-with-rack-part-3)
 ### [Growing your own web Framework on rack, pt 4](https://launchschool.com/blog/growing-your-own-web-framework-with-rack-part-4)